bacalhau-project/bacalhau/docs/intro.md

 ## How it works

-The goal of the Bacalhau project is to make it easy to perform distributed, decentralised computation next to where the data resides.
-So a key step in this process is making your data accessible.
+The goal of the Bacalhau project is to make it easy to perform distributed computation next to where the data resides.
+In order to do this, first you need to ingest some data.
 Data is identified by its content identifier (CID) and can be accessed by anyone who knows the CID.
 Here are some options that can help you mount your data:

 - [Copy data from a URL to public storage](https://docs.bacalhau.org/data-ingestion/from-url)
 - [Pin Data to public storage](https://docs.bacalhau.org/data-ingestion/pin)